EricX003/CS371-FINAL-PROJECT/WeekOne/README.md

 Final Project for CS371 - Jiali Graham and Eric Xing

 Week One's Progress (3-21-22 to 2-25-22)
-  As of right now, we have three files, the Driver_XOR, FC_Layer, Net, and ReLU file.
+  As of right now, we have four files, the Driver_XOR, FC_Layer, Net, and ReLU file.

   The Driver_XOR file runs the XOR test with an expected output of [0, 1, 1, 0].
 The Loss Function and its derivative are also found here under the Mean Square Error.
   FC_Layer runs the data through the layer and trains it.